 Perhaps you've been sharing your faith with a friend, who then asks, "Do you have to be born again to go to heaven?"
 That's a very valid question, and we find the answer in Jesus' words to Nicodemus.
 Without the new birth by the Holy Spirit, Jesus told Nicodemus, he would neither see nor enter the kingdom of God.
 The “you” in “you must be born again” is plural, so Jesus intended this truth for the many, not just for that one nighttime visitor.

 In a moment of time Jesus turned that ancient Jewish theologian’s world upside down.
 Religion would not get him to heaven.
 All His knowledge of Judaism wouldn’t either.
 Nor would good works, as we’ll see shortly.
+Then how would he get to heaven, to eternal life with God?
 The only way into the kingdom of God for Nicodemus — and for all the rest of us included in the plural “you” — is being born again by the Holy Spirit.

 Thankfully, God has not made the new birth by the Spirit complicated.
 It is not hard to get saved.
 To the contrary, being born again is available to everyone immediately, if done on God’s terms, not man’s.
 The Scriptures below show us the way.